aperson31415/aio_solns/README.md

 # ORAC Solutions
-I might start updating this again, no guarantees (I have deleted all problems for now, because I'm going to add them in neater).
-By the way, if a problem file is just a number, it refers to [https://orac2.info/problem/id/](#https://orac2.info/problem/id/)
+ORAC Solutions to AIO problems, AIIO Problems, Alpha Contest Problems, FARIO Problems, Other ORAC Problems.
+By the way, if a problem file is just a number, it refers to [https://orac2.info/problem/id/](#https://orac2.info/problem/id/).
+Also, I will not include solutions to leaderboarded-questions (Less than 10 people solved) (so I can stay on the leaderboard), or Selection Exam problems (maybe later tho because I don't want to :) ).

 One big feature of this repo is the 'Hidden ORAC Problem Revealer' userscript, which just shows a bunch of hidden problem onto the problems page.
 See the folder and README.md for more information.